yinghdb/EmbedMask/README.md

     arXiv preprint arXiv:1912.01954

 The full paper is available at: [https://arxiv.org/abs/1912.01954](https://arxiv.org/abs/1912.01954).
-But some optimizations have been applied to the codes now, beyond the paper.

 ## Installation
 This EmbedMask implementation is based on [FCOS](https://github.com/tianzhi0549/FCOS), which is also based on [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).